 Prepaid Cards are also rising in popularity and in fact, Paysafe Card is amongst one of the top five deposit methods used at online casinos!
 As the name indicates, a prepaid card is a payment method that first requires you to “top-up” the card with cash before you use it.
 They are different from debit cards as they are not linked to your bank account and can simply be purchased in some stores or as a virtual card.

 The anonymity of a prepaid card means they have the added reassurance that none of your banking details or credit card numbers will be shared with your casino.
-Therefore they are a good option for casino players wishing to maintain a high level of security on their account and transactions.
+Therefore they are a good option for UK players wishing to maintain a high level of security on their account and transactions.

 How to use a prepaid card